Statistical and computational trade-offs in estimation of sparse principal components: Computational lower bounds in sparse principal component estimation

-Although several other polynomial time algorithms have subsequently been discovered for the $\kappa \geq c\sqrt{m}$ case \citep[e.g.][]{FeigeKrauthgamer2000,FeigeRon2010,AmesVavasis2011}, there is no known randomised polynomial time algorithm that can detect below this threshold. \citet{Jerrum1992} hinted at the hardness of this problem by showing that a specific Markov chain approach fails to work when $\kappa = O(m^{1/2-\delta})$ for some $\delta > 0$. \citet{FeigeKrauthgamer2003} showed that Lov\`acz--Schrijiver semidefinite programming relaxation methods also fail in this regime. \citet{Feldmanetal2013} recently presented further evidence of the hardness of this problem by showing that a broad class of algorithms, which they refer to as `statistical algorithms', cannot solve the Planted Clique problem with $\kappa = O(m^{1/2-\delta})$ in randomised polynomial time, for any $\delta>0$.
-It is now widely accepted in theoretical computer science that the Planted Clique problem is hard, in the sense that the following assumption holds: \begin{description} \item[\textbf{(A1)}] For any sequence $\kappa = \kappa_m$ such that $\kappa \leq m^\beta$ for some $0<\beta<1/2$, there is no randomised polynomial time algorithm that can correctly identify the planted clique with probability tending to 1 as $m \rightarrow \infty$. \end{description} Researchers have used the hardness of the planted clique problem as an assumption to prove various impossibility results in other problems.
-Examples include cryptographic applications \citep{JuelsPeinado2000, Applebaumetal2010}, testing $k$-wise independence \citep{Alonetal2007} and approximating Nash equilibria \citep{HazanKrauthgamer2011}.
-Recent works by \citet{BerthetRigollet2013a, BerthetRigollet2013b} and \citet{MaWu2013} used similar hypotheses on the hardness of the Planted Clique problem to establish computational lower bounds in sparse principal component detection and sparse submatrix detection problems respectively.
-It is worth noting that our Assumption~\textbf{(A1)} is weak in the sense that it is implied by Hypothesis $\mathrm{A}_{\mathrm{PC}}$ of \citet{BerthetRigollet2013b} and Hypothesis~1 of \citet{MaWu2013}.
+Although several other polynomial time algorithms have subsequently been discovered for the $\kappa\geq c\sqrt{m}$ case [e.g., \citet{FeigeKrauthgamer2000,FeigeRon2010,AmesVavasis2011}], there is no known randomised polynomial time algorithm that can detect below this threshold. \citet{Jerrum1992} hinted at the hardness of this problem by showing that a specific Markov chain approach fails to work when $\kappa= O(m^{1/2-\delta})$ for some $\delta> 0$. \citet {FeigeKrauthgamer2003} showed that Lov\`acz--Schrijiver semidefinite programming relaxation methods also fail in this regime. \citet {Feldmanetal2013} recently presented further evidence of the hardness of this problem by showing that a broad class of algorithms, which they refer to as ``statistical algorithms'', cannot solve the planted clique problem with $\kappa= O(m^{1/2-\delta})$ in randomised polynomial time, for any $\delta>0$.
+It is now widely accepted in theoretical computer science that the planted clique problem is hard, in the sense that the following assumption holds with $\tau= 0$: \begin{enumerate}[(A1)($\tau$)] \item[(A1)($\tau$)] For any sequence $\kappa= \kappa_m$ such that $\kappa\leq m^\beta$ for some $0<\beta<1/2-\tau$, there is no randomised polynomial time algorithm that can correctly identify the planted clique with probability tending to 1 as $m \rightarrow\infty$. \end{enumerate} We state the assumption in terms of a general parameter $\tau\in [0,1/2)$, because it will turn out below that even if only (A1)($\tau $) holds for some $\tau\in(0,1/6)$, there are still regimes of $(n,p,k,\theta)$ in which no randomised polynomial time algorithm can attain the minimax optimal rate.